 - 5a.
-Member States shall ensure that the value of the [...] soil sealing and soil destruction indicators are updated at least every 3 years, based on available information. - 6.
+Member States shall ensure that the value of the soil sealing and soil removal indicators are updated at least every 3 years, based on available information. - 6.
 The Commission is empowered to adopt delegated acts in accordance with Article 20 to amend Annex II, Part B in order to adapt the reference methodologies mentioned in it to scientific and technical progress, in particular where values of soil descriptors can be determined by remote sensing products referred to in Article 6(5).

-Assessments of the soil health
+Assessment of the soil health

-Member States shall assess the soil health in all their soil districts and associated soil units based on the data collected in the context of the monitoring referred to in Articles 6, 7 and 8 for each of the soil descriptors [...] listed in Parts A and B of Annex I.
+1. Member States shall assess the soil health in all their soil districts and associated soil units based on the data collected in the context of the monitoring referred to in Articles 6, 7 and 8 for each of the soil descriptors listed in Parts A and B of Annex I.

-Member States shall ensure that assessments of soil health [...] are performed [...] every [...]
-6 years and that the first soil health assessment is performed by ...
-(OP: please insert the date = [...]
-6 years after date of entry into force of the Directive).
+Member States shall ensure that assessments of soil health are performed every 6 years and that the first soil health assessment is performed by ...
+(OP: please insert the date = 6 years after date of entry into force of the Directive).

-- 2. Soil health is assessed with respect to each aspect of soil degradation using the nonbinding sustainable target value and the operational trigger values for the related criterion for healthy soil condition set in accordance with Article 7(2), 7(4) and 7(4a). - 3.
-Member States shall analyse the values for the soil descriptors listed in Part C of Annex I [...] with a view to identify whether there is a critical loss of ecosystem services, taking into account the relevant data and available scientific knowledge.

-Member States shall analyse the values of [...] soil sealing and soil destruction indicators listed in Part D of Annex I [...] with a view to assess their impact on the loss of ecosystem services and on the objectives and targets established under Regulation (EU) 2018/841.
+- 2. Soil health is assessed with respect to each aspect of soil degradation using the non-binding sustainable target values and the operational trigger values for the related criterion for healthy soil condition set in accordance with Article 7(2), 7(4) and 7(4a). - 3.
+Member States shall analyse the values for the soil descriptors listed in Part C of Annex I with a view to identify whether there is a critical loss of ecosystem services, taking into account the relevant data and available scientific knowledge.
+Member States shall analyse the values of soil sealing and soil removal indicators listed in Part D of Annex I with a view to assess their impact on the loss of ecosystem services and on the objectives and targets established under Regulation (EU) 2018/841.

-3a.
-Member States may identify improvements for each soil descriptor listed in parts A, B and C of Annex I. 4.
-Based on the assessments of soil health carried out in accordance with this Article, the competent authorities as referred to in Article 5 shall, where relevant in coordination with local, regional, national authorities, identify, in each soil district, the areas where individual criteria for healthy soil condition are not satisfied and where measures are required to improve the soil health [...] and inform the public, on an aggregated level, in accordance with Article 19.
+- 3a.
+Member States may identify improvements for each soil descriptor listed in parts A, B and C of Annex I. - 4.
+Based on the assessments of soil health carried out in accordance with this Article, the competent authorities as referred to in Article 5 shall, where relevant in coordination with local, regional, national authorities, identify, in each soil district, the areas where individual criteria for healthy soil condition are not satisfied and for which support in accordance with Article 10 is needed and inform the public, on an aggregated level, in accordance with Article 19.
+The soil health monitoring data, the results of the soil health assessments and the analysis referred to in this Article shall inform the development of the programmes, plans and measures set out in Annex IV.

-In addition, in order to contribute to improving the soil health, the competent authorities as referred to in Article 5 shall, where relevant in coordination with local, regional, national authorities, identify, in each soil district, the areas of sealed and destroyed soil with high potential to improve soil health through de-sealing and renaturation.
-The potential of areas of sealed and destroyed soil shall be assessed based on technical feasibility, cost-efficiency and achievable level of soil health improvement.
+- 4a.
+In addition, in order to contribute to improving the soil health, the competent authorities as referred to in Article 5 shall, where relevant in coordination with local, regional, national authorities, identify, in each soil district, the areas with high potential for improvement of soil health through de-sealing or soil reconstruction.
+The potential of areas of sealed and removed soil shall be assessed based on technical feasibility, cost-efficiency and achievable level of soil health improvement. - 6.
+In addition to the obligations under Article 19 and in accordance with national law

-6. In addition to the obligations under Article 19, Member States shall communicate soil health data and assessments referred to in Articles 6 to 9 to the relevant land owners and land managers upon their request, in particular to support the development of the advice referred to in Article 10(2[...]).
+Member States shall communicate soil health data and assessments referred to in Articles 6 to 9 to the relevant land owners and land managers upon their request in particular to support the development of the advice referred to in Article 10(1).